Hixie/isd/servers/src/systems-server/techtree/README.md

    whole to be true.
 Otherwise, it is false.

  * The keyword `or` can be used to combine elements into an "or" list;
-   any one element in the list being true lets the comma-separated list as a whole be true.
+   any one element in the list being true lets the `or`-separated list as a whole be true.
 Otherwise, it is false.

 Such lists can be wrapped in parentheses `(` ... `)` to form a new